j5xiao/jxiao.github.io/README.md

 - Cooking Efficiency: Created a ratio of n_steps to minutes to identify recipes that are "fast but labor-intensive" versus "slow but simple."

 - Health Profiles: Categorized recipes into "High/Low Sugar" or "High/Low Fat" groups based on whether their PDV values exceeded the dataset median.

-- Ingredient Density: Used n_ingredients as a proxy for the logistical complexity of the recipe.

 7. User Feature Engineering (Behavior Characteristics) We aggregated the interaction data to understand user-specific tendencies: